 Hippotherapy makes use of the movement of the horse to improve mobility of a child with developmental delays.
 The movement of the horse can be incorporated into the care plan for a child who has trouble in walking.

 Kids with special needs learn the movement of the horse to influence their central nervous system through the repetitive and natural rhythm of the horse gait.
 The horse’s movement or walk can generate sensory, motor and speech guide paths into the brain of the patient to improve developmental, speech and motor capabilities of the child.
 The healing technique is very natural and even provides a variety of methods to correct dysfunctions of the child even in a faster phase or shorter period of time.

-Those with Down Syndrome has a very promising cure so parents are advised to adopt hippotherapy at certain costs since this treatment method is not covered by health insurances.
+Those with Down Syndrome have a very promising cure so parents are advised to adopt hippotherapy at certain costs since this treatment method is not covered by health insurance.

 This therapy allows the child to interact also with a speech therapist specifically trained in hippotherapy while enjoying the companionship of the horse.
 The child is made to talk to horse, guide the horse, follow instructions and later ride on the horse as the child gets acquainted and be comfortable with the horse.

 Hippotherapy for kids with special needs has been used for therapeutic riding or as a special treatment for about 40 years already.